brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-yuna.md

   class="tiny-hero"
   height="360" width="360" />

 Along with [Tidus](/dnd-in-pop-culture/final-fantasy/ff10-tidus/), Summoner Yuna is one of the main characters from Final Fantasy X. She gets a lot of flack for being unsure of herself in the game, but her character development in overcoming that insecurity is one of the high points for the game.
-Summoners don’t really have an equivalent in Dungeons and Dragons, but Yuna’s other abilities as a white mage actually tie nicely into her story as someone who guides the spirits of the dead into a peaceful afterlife.
+Summoners don’t really have an equivalent in Dungeons and Dragons, but Yuna’s other abilities as a white mage tie nicely into her story as someone who guides the spirits of the dead into a peaceful afterlife.
 Read on to find out how to recreate her in DnD!

 ## Picking a Class and Subclass